Noetherian approximation of algebraic spaces and stacks

-\begin{corollary} Let $S$ be a quasi-compact algebraic stack and let $X=\varprojlim_\lambda X_\lambda$ be an inverse limit of finitely presented $S$-stacks.
+\begin{corollary} Let $S$ be a quasi-compact algebraic stack and let $X=\varprojlim_\lambda X_\lambda$ be an inverse limit of algebraic $S$-stacks of finite type with affine bonding maps.
 If $X\to S$ is separated, then there exists $\alpha$ such that $X_\lambda\to S$ is separated for every $\lambda\geq\alpha$. \end{corollary} \begin{proof} Reason as in the proof of Corollary~\pref{C:properties-for-diagonal} using Corollary~\pref{C:rel-proper-limit}. \end{proof}